 The goal of the Mendota MGP Environmental Cleanup Project is to bring the property up to current environmental standards.
 (Click here for more information about current activites.)

 The Utilities have a program in place to address the residuals from the gas manufacturing process.
 Engineering firms performed environmental studies in areas where historical maps indicated remnants of the gas plant structures might remain below ground.
-The studies identified MGP-related residuals including tar, on site.
+The studies identified MGP-related residuals including tar.
 The community’s drinking water supply is not affected because its drinking water comes from deep wells.
 The project is being conducted in cooperation with, and with oversight by, the Illinois Environmental Protection Agency (Illinois EPA) through its voluntary Site Remediation Program (SRP).
 Through the SRP, the Illinois EPA reviews and approves the cleanup work.
 (Click here for more information about the details of the Mendota MGP.)